xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ## Make/Model/Year Addon Installation and Setup

 To start using the addon, make sure it is installed and enabled.
-The addon can be btained from the X-Cart App Store.
+The addon can be obtained from the X-Cart App Store.
 General addon installaton instructions can be found in the section {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.
 ![mmy_addon.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/mmy_addon.png)

 Once the addon has been installed and enabled, go to the addon settings page to configure it.

-The addon configuration settings are as follows:
+The addon settings are as follows:

 ![settings.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/settings.png)